Analysis of the Risk-Sharing Principal-Agent problem through the Reverse-H{\"o}lder inequality: Abstract

 \section{Abstract}

-In this paper we provide a new approach to tackle the Principal-Agent Risk-Sharing problem using optimal stochastic control technics.
-Our analysis relies on an optimal decomposition of the expected utility of the Principal in terms of the reservation utility of the Agent.
-In particular, this allows us to derive the Borch rule as a necessary optimality condition for this decomposition to hold, which sheds a new light on this economic concept.
-As a by-product, this approach provides a class of risk-sharing plans that satisfy the Borch rule; class to which the optimal plan belongs.
+In this paper we provide an alternative framework to tackle the first-best Principal-Agent problem under CARA utilities.
+This framework leads to both a proof of existence and uniqueness of the solution to the Risk-Sharing problem under very general assumptions on the underlying contract space.
+Our analysis relies on an optimal decomposition of the expected utility of the Principal in terms of the reservation utility of the Agent and works both in a discrete time and continuous time setting.
+As a by-product this approach provides a novel way of characterizing the optimal contract in the CARA setting, which is as an alternative to the widely used Lagrangian method, and some analysis of the optimum.